History of mental disorders: India

 Ancient Hindu scriptures-Ramayana and Mahabharata-contain fictional descriptions of depression and anxiety.
 Mental disorders were generally thought to reflect abstract metaphysical entities, supernatural agents, sorcery and witchcraft.
-The Charaka Samhita from circa 600 BC, which is a part of the Hindu Ayurveda ("knowledge of life"), saw ill health as resulting from an imbalance among the three body fluids or forces called Tri-Dosha.
+The Charaka Samhita which is a part of the Hindu Ayurveda ("knowledge of life"), saw ill health as resulting from an imbalance among the three body fluids or forces called Tri-Dosha.
 These also affected the personality types among people.
 Suggested causes included inappropriate diet, disrespect towards the gods, teachers or others, mental shock due to excessive fear or joy, and faulty bodily activity.
 Treatments included the use of herbs and ointments, charms and prayers, and moral or emotional persuasion.
 In the Hindu epic Ramayana, the Dasharatha died from despondency, which Shiv Gautam states illustrates major depressive disorder.

 China

 The earliest known record of mental illness in ancient China dates back to 1100 B.C.
-Mental disorders were treated mainly under Traditional Chinese Medicine using herbs, acupuncture or "emotional therapy".
+Mental disorders were treated mainly under Traditional Chinese medicine using herbs, acupuncture or "emotional therapy".
 The Inner Canon of the Yellow Emperor described symptoms, mechanisms and therapies for mental illness, emphasizing connections between bodily organs and emotions.
 The ancient Chinese believed that demonic possession played a role in mental illness during this time period.
-They felt that areas of emotional outbursts such as funeral homes could open up the Wei Chi and allow entities to possess an individual.
+They felt that areas of emotional outbursts, such as funeral homes, could open up the Wei Chi and allow entities to possess an individual.
 Trauma was also considered to be something that caused high levels of emotion.
-Thus, trauma is a possible catalyst for mental illness, due to its ability to allow the Wei Chi open to possession.
-This explains why the ancient Chinese believed that a mental illness was in reality a demonic possession.
-According to Chinese thought, five stages or elements comprised the conditions of imbalance between Yin and yang.
-Mental illness, according to the Chinese perspective is thus considered as an imbalance of the yin and yang because optimum health arises from balance with nature.
+Thus, trauma is a possible catalyst for mental illness due to its ability to allow the Wei Chi open to possession.
+This explains why the ancient Chinese believed that a mental illness was, in reality, a demonic possession.
+According to Chinese thought, five stages or elements comprised the conditions of imbalance between yin and yang.
+Mental illness, according to the Chinese perspective, is thus considered an imbalance of the yin and yang because optimum health arises from balance with nature.